Chart Color Schemes

 Koongal faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area's university qualification rate is 11.4%, significantly lower than Australia's average of 30.4%.
-This disparity presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most common at 8.3%, followed by postgraduate qualifications (1.8%) and graduate diplomas (1.3%).
-Trade and technical skills are prevalent, with 39.0% of residents aged 15+ holding vocational credentials - advanced diplomas (7.8%) and certificates (31.2%).
+The area's university qualification rate is 11.4%, significantly lower than the Australian average of 30.4%.
+Bachelor degrees are most common among residents with higher education qualifications at 8.3%, followed by postgraduate qualifications (1.8%) and graduate diplomas (1.3%).
+Vocational credentials are prevalent, with 39.0% of residents aged 15+ holding such qualifications.
+Advanced diplomas account for 7.8% while certificates make up 31.2%.

 Frequently Asked Questions - Education